sigma-z/Backupper/README.md

 Backupper is a in PHP (requires PHP 5.3 or greater) written command line tool for backup folders.
 It's only tested on Microsoft Windows, until now.

+For file access reasons you should run the script as __administrator / root__.

 [On GitHub]: https://github.com/sigma-z/Backupper

 How to use